October 18, 2019

 Talcum powder has been promoted for decades by companies claiming that it helps eliminate friction, is gentle on the skin and provides a clean, pleasant scent.
 The powder is commonly used by mothers to reduce babies’ diaper rashes and by women in general as a personal hygiene product.
-However, a growing number of studies have found that the use of talcum powder in the genital area may increase a woman’s risk of developing ovarian cancer.

 If you or someone you know has used talcum powder around the perineum, or genital area, and has been diagnosed with ovarian cancer, you may have a talcum powder claim.
 Please contact medical attorney Carmen Scott by email or call 1.800.768.4026.